Information for Current Grads

 Department Administrative Associates

-The College has 4 administrative associates and they play an important role in supporting graduate students.
+The College has four administrative associates and they play an important role in supporting graduate students.
 Please start with them if you need assistance in regard to nonacademic questions (issues like assistance with travel paperwork, office assignments, mailboxes, and key requests) or for reserving CFC rooms and equipment (CFC or UM fleet vehicles, conference rooms, laptops, projectors, laser pointers and conference phones).
-Any CFC administrative associate will be happy to assist you, but to help distribute the work load evenly, when possible try to work through the administrative associate who is the primary support for your graduate committee chairperson.
-Ask you committee chair if you are uncertain which administrative associate provides their primary support.
+Any CFC administrative associate will be happy to assist you, but try to work through the administrative associate who is the primary support for your graduate committee chairperson.
+Ask your committee chair if you are uncertain which administrative associate provides their primary support.

 - CHCB 401 - Marie Rothell - 406-243-5529